-148. The Fiscal and Financial Allocation and Monitoring Commission (FFAMC) was established by presidential decree on 15 November 2005.
+130. The Fiscal and Financial Allocation and Monitoring Commission (FFAMC) was established by presidential decree on 15 November 2005.
 A task force led by the Joint National Transition Team worked on developing legislation and the FFAMC's terms of reference.
 The FFAMC initially got off to a slow start, raising concerns over delays in transfers of national revenues to states, in particular to the Three Areas.
-149. The FFAMC held its inaugural meeting on 27-29 May 2006 and established a Technical Secretariat and a Panel of Experts.
-(05/06)
+131. The FFAMC Chairman, Ibrahim Monim Mansour, submitted his resignation on 26 February 2006 citing lack of guidance, infrastructural and secretarial support and the difficulty of convening meetings.
+The Presidency did not accept the resignation and the Ministry of Finance announced on 5 March 2006 that the World Bank had made a \$300k grant to support FFAMC.
+The FFAMC held its inaugural meeting on 27-29 May 2006 and established a Technical Secretariat and a Panel of Experts.
+However, Chairman Ibrahim Monim Mansour continued to complain of inadequate financing and GNU attempts to circumvent the FFAMC, including through parallel organisations such as the National States' Support Fund - a federal-level body scheduled to be abolished after the CPA.
+On 26 July 2007, the Presidency issued a decree replacing FFAMC Chair Ibrahim Monim Mansour with Mohamed Osman Ibrahim.
+(7/07)